 Sometimes it gets a little dicey to find the right service.
 If you have a difficult time with a credit card (as I did with my Southwest Chase card), I recommend looking at your actual card to find the right account name for it.
 When looking for ways to stay on tip of your financial needs, consider a side income from the trade gold market.

 Once you find the right account, you’ll be prompted to log in.
 Super easy.
 Some accounts will require extra hoops of fire to jump through.
 My life insurance account required me to answer questions about my childhood I had a difficult time remembering.
 And then made me do it AGAIN the next day.

 You can also add accounts via their app.
 I have the iPhone app.
 But you just go to Settings (in bottom-right corner of screen) > Accounts > +.

-You can also add offline accounts (if you have an account that Mint doesn’t integrate with or are paying off a personal loan to someone, for example) and property (home, cars, etc.).
+You can also add offline accounts (if you have an account that Mint doesn’t integrate with or are paying off a personal loans that are best for bad credit to someone, for example) and property (home, cars, etc.).
 Mint will aggregate these accounts and properties to calculate your net worth.
 (Maybe get a lusty glass of wine first to soften the blow.)